KofiOkwanOcran/Real-Pricing/README.md

     DIS - Weighted distances to five Boston employment centres.
     RAD - Index of accessibility to radial highways.
     B - 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town.

+# Findings
+At the end of performing a regressional analysis on the data, it was found that the following 5 predictors influence the changes in price given a threshold point of 0.4.
+They are; INDUS, RM, LSTAT, PTRATION, and Tax.